polaris-gslb/polaris-gslb/README.md

  * Up to 32 addresses returned in a response
  * Different ways to handle all-pool-members-DOWN situation(fallback): REFUSE, answer with NOERROR and an empty data set or any configured end-points.

-See [WIKI](https://github.com/polaris-gslb/polaris-core/wiki) for more information.
+See the [WIKI](https://github.com/polaris-gslb/polaris-core/wiki) for installation, configuration and other information.

 ![](https://github.com/polaris-gslb/polaris-core/wiki/overview.jpg)